-Now, there are two types of insurance agents: those who brush off their failures and keep pushing through with fresh insurance leads.
+There are two types of insurance agents: those who brush off their failures and keep pushing through with fresh insurance leads from vendors.
 And there are the agents who horde aged leads, even ones that are over a year old, and they keep making the calls.

-Is the former just wasting their time in hopes of making the most of the money spent or is this agent actually doing the right thing?
-In order to answer this question, we’ll explain the best ways to profit from leads that have gone cold.
-We’ll then let you decide if it’s worth your time to pursue aged leads or not.
+Is the former just wasting their time in hopes of making the most of the money spent or does this agent actually have the right approach?
+In order to answer this question about internet leads, we'll explain the best ways to profit from aged leads.
+We'll then let you decide if it's worth your time to pursue aged leads or not.

-Frankly, there are many reasons agents turn their noses at aged leads, but that doesn’t mean that they are not valuable.
+There are many reasons agents turn their noses at aged leads, but that doesn't mean that they are not valuable.
 Most agents forget that in most cases the last sales person left standing will most likely make the sale.
 This is perhaps especially true with life insurance, which takes some nurturing and trust-building before a policy is sold.
+Customer service often tips the scale to an agent's advantage and good customer service includes persistence and problem solving, sometimes just to win them over when they are hesitant the cost of a policy.

-How Are Aged Leads Different from Real-Time Leads?
+How Are Aged Insurance Leads Different from Real-Time Leads?

 Real-time leads are fresh and probably have not been worked on by many or even any agents.
 These can be exclusive leads or shared leads.
 Real-time leads have just given you or SmartFinancial their information and want a quote.
 If you do not work these leads after 30 days or more, or if the prospect just isn't buying for whatever reason after several weeks, these leads are considered aged leads.